Support Independent Living Accommodation in Pakenham & Officer

 What is an Intellectual Disability?

 Intellectual disability is a term used when a person has certain limitations in cognitive functioning and skills, including conceptual, social, and practical skills, such as language, social, and self-care skills.
-Intellectual Disability is characterized by significant limitations in intellectual functioning and adaptive behavior.
-Individuals with intellectual disabilities may face challenges in areas such as communication, learning, problem-solving, and daily life skills.
+It is characterized by significant limitations in intellectual functioning and adaptive behavior.
+Individuals may face challenges in communication, learning, problem-solving, and daily life skills.

-- Fragile X syndrome.
-Fragile X syndrome is the most known cause of an inherited intellectual disability worldwide
+- Fragile X syndrome: The most known cause of inherited intellectual disability worldwide.

 - Down syndrome